 Speechless.
 I couldn't believe it.
-My banana muffins passed the test of my little epuicureans.
+My banana muffins passed the test of my little epicureans.
 I may have done a cartwheel to celebrate.

-Vegan gluten free banana muffins are made with ingredients you likely already have on hand if you're a gluten free baker.
+Vegan gluten-free banana muffins are made with ingredients you likely already have on hand if you're a gluten-free baker.
 If not, the ingredients are easy to acquire.
 Tapioca starch (also called tapioca flour) and almond or sunflower seed flour make the base of the recipe.
-For more information on tapioca starch check out this post.
-The flours are whisked with baking powder, baking soda and salt.
+For more information on tapioca starch, check out how to make gluten-free pizza crust.
+The flours are whisked with baking powder, baking soda, and salt.

 This recipe gets the best banana flavor if you use very ripe bananas.
 I'm talking bananas with brown spots all over the place.
 Yeah, use those bananas you were thinking about throwing away right here!
 Mash the bananas with a fork or a pastry blender until very soft and almost soupy.
 Add the bananas to the batter and stir until well combined.
 At this point, you can add chocolate chips if you so desire.
 My household demands chocolate chips; can you blame them?